 - Experience is where the money is – a driver 10 months into the job won’t earn as much as a driver 10 years into the job, but you’ll be pleasantly surprised at how quickly you will climb the pay ladder — with automatic annual increases, regular pay package upgrades and expanding career paths.

-Beyond your first year – pay will only get better from here!
+Pay beyond your first year - it'll only get better from here!